...

 The number of people using wheelchairs grows every year.

-According to a study published on Academia.oup.com, there was an 83% increase in people using wheelchairs between 1980 and 1994.
-This study also points out that there were 2.2 Million wheelchair users in 2000.
+According to a study published on Academia.oup.com, the number of people using wheelchairs increased by 83% between 1980 and 1994.
+This study also points out that there were 2.2 million wheelchair users in 2000.

 With improved medical care, more people with mobility issues are surviving, and an increase in the population of aging seniors, this number is expected to grow exponentially.